CYBAVO/CYBAVO_WALLET_RN_SAMPLE/docs/bio_n_sms.md

     }
     ```

-- `if (enableBiometrics && !skipSmsVerify)` ➜ need biometrics / SMS verification for transaction and sign operation
+- `if (enableBiometrics && !skipSmsVerify)` ➜ Need biometrics / SMS verification for transaction and sign operation.

-- `if (accountSkipSmsVerify == true)` ➜ cannot use SMS for verification, use biometrics verification instead.
+- `if (accountSkipSmsVerify == true)` ➜ Cannot use SMS for verification, use biometrics verification instead.

-    e.g. Only biometrics verification available for Apple Sign-In account.
+    e.g. only biometrics verification available for Apple Sign-In account.

 ## Biometrics / SMS Verification Setup